 Before every ride we recommend running through the following checklist to ensure all of your bike’s components are in good working condition.
 Always remember to ride safely, follow local traffic laws, and wear appropriate safety equipment.

 - BATTERY: Check the battery is properly secured, locked, and is no longer connected to the charger.
 If you’re going on a longer ride, ensure you have a sufficient level of charge.
+Also, be sure the pins of your battery are straight and free of corrosion

 - BRAKES: Gently squeeze both brake levers to ensure they engage and release properly.
 Inspect the brake pads for wear and tear.